evans646/Django-portfolio-project/README.md

  This project is merely to test my PostgreSQL skills
 </p>

-However this is not my main portfolio website.
+Hence this is not my main portfolio website.